Joe Ricketts: Philanthropy

 Ricketts established Opportunity Education, which is a non-profit organization that empowers teachers with research-backed resources and support to help their students develop the skills they need to succeed in school and beyond.

 On September 26, 2013, Louisiana College president Joe W. Aguillard presented Ricketts and his brother, Jim, with two of three Trustees' Distinguished Service Awards at the annual Founder's Day chapel.

 Anti-Muslim and racist email controversy

 On February 5, 2019, Splinter News released a cache of Ricketts emails from 2009 to 2014.
-He wrote that Islam could not create a civil society, that "we cannot ever let Islam become a large part of our society", and that "Muslims are naturally my (our) enemy."
-Included were Obama citizenship conspiracy theory emails, and claims that Obama favored Islam over other religions.
-Also included were multiple racist "joke" emails that he received and responded to positively; including slurs against Black and Hispanic people.
+He wrote that Islam was not compatible with a civil society, that "we cannot ever let Islam become a large part of our society", that "Muslims are naturally my (our) enemy," and that he believed Islam "is a cult and not a religion" and that it is "based on 'kill the infidel' a thing of evil."
+His emails contained conspiracy theories about Barack Obama's citizenship, and about Obama's religion, including claims that he favored Islam over other religions.
+Also included were multiple racist "joke" emails that he received and responded to positively; including racial slurs and jokes with punchlines about people of color dying.
 He apologized for the emails after they were made public.